-In Newscoop, each issue can have a separate template assigned to it, meaning that you can have a different layout for different seasons, events or even different layouts for I-, 2- or 3-column headlines (especially useful for breaking news coverage or slow news days).
+In Newscoop, each issue can have a separate template assigned to it, meaning that you can have a different layout for different seasons, events or even different layouts for 1-, 2- or 3-column headlines (especially useful for breaking news coverage or slow news days).
 You can also translate individual issues.
 And, from the administration interface, you set automated publishing for an entire issue.

-From the Newscoop administration interface for The Journal, you can access the issue details menu by going to Content->The Journal and then clicking on the wrench-and-screwdriver Configure icon.
+From the Newscoop administration interface, you can access the issue details menu by going to Content->publication name and then clicking on the wrench-and-screwdriver Configure icon.